Kaugatoma

 Kaugatoma (1977–1997 Kaugatuma) is a village in Saaremaa Parish, Saare County, Estonia, on the island of Saaremaa.
 As of the 2011 census, the settlement's population was 6.

-Kaugatoma is located on the eastern coast of Kaugatoma Bay (part of the Baltic Sea) where a 2.5 m high and 1.125 km long Kaugatoma cliff is situated.
+Kaugatoma is located on the eastern coast of Kaugatoma Bay (part of the Baltic Sea) where the 2.5 m high and 1.125 km long Kaugatoma cliff is situated.

 Before the administrative reform in 2017, the village was in Salme Parish.
-During the reform, village of Mõisaküla was merged into village of Kaugatoma.
-Formerly (1977–1997), Mõisaküla was also part of Kaugatoma, but 1997–2017 it was a standalone village.
+During the reform, the village of Mõisaküla was merged into the village of Kaugatoma.
+Formerly (1977–1997), Mõisaküla was also part of Kaugatoma, but from 1997 until 2017 it was a standalone village.